 1. 10-19% myeloblasts in blood or bone marrow.

 2. >20% basophils in blood or bone marrow.

 3. Platelet count is < 100,000, unrelated to therapy

 4. Platelet count is >1,000,000, unresponsive to therapy

 5. Cytogenic evolution with new abnormalities in addition to the Philadelphia chromosome.

 6. Increasing splenomegaly or white blood cell count, unresponsive to therapy.

-The patient is considered to be in accelerated phase of chronic leukaemia if any of these conditions are present.
-Drug therapy used to treat chronic leukaemia becomes less effective in this stage.
+The patient is considered to be in an accelerated phase of chronic leukemia if any of these conditions are present.
+Drug therapy used to treat chronic leukemia becomes less effective in this stage.

 This is the last stage.
-This stage is also called the blast crisis stage of chronic leukaemia.
-The patient has more than 20 per cent of the cells as lymphoblast or myeloblast cells.
-The symptoms are similar to that seen in acute myeloid leukaemia.
+This stage is also called the blast crisis stage of chronic leukemia.
+The patient has more than 20 percent of the cells as lymphoblast or myeloblast cells.
+The symptoms are similar to that seen in acute myeloid leukemia.